Chevrolet Colorado: Thailand

 GM Thailand manufactured the Colorado from March 2004 with a mildly altered styling compared to the North American version.
 In late January 2006, Chevrolet introduced a G-80 differential lock system as optional for most Colorado trim levels.
 This feature is not available on the D-Max.
 Thai-market Colorados received a minor redesign in late 2007, with the front fascia being altered by toning down the American influence.
 The facelifted model was exported to Australia as the Holden Colorado from 2008.

 In 2008, GM also introduced the Colorado 4x2 2.5 with diesel dual fuel system via CNG tank.
 It is switchable between diesel fuel and compressed natural gas with the ratio of 65:35.
 It is also compatible with pure diesel and biodiesel B5 fuel.
 Location of the tank is on the bed behind the cab.
 It was available for two cab styles.

-Australasia
+Australia and New Zealand

 The Colorado was released in Australia and New Zealand in 2008 as the Holden Colorado.
 It replaced the D-Max-based Holden Rodeo due to the split between General Motors and Isuzu.
 Imported from Thailand, it is essentially a rebadged version of the facelifted Thai-specification Colorado, retaining its front styling.
 As with the Rodeo, the Colorado is available as either 4x2 or 4x4 and in a range of body styles, including single-cab, space-cab, and crew-cab.
 Power is provided by a range of gasoline and diesel engines.
 Of the gasoline engines, Holden offers a 2.4-liter four-cylinder and the Australian-made 3.6-liter Alloytec engine.
 The diesel powerplant is a four-cylinder Isuzu 4JJ1 unit displacing 3.0 liters.
 It was replaced by the second-generation Holden Colorado in 2012.